Do you want to learn how to start a blog?

 Step #1: Pick a niche for your blog

-Before you start building a blog and make it as a blogger, you have to select a blogging niche.
+Before you build a blog and make it as a blogger, you must select a blogging niche.

-In simple terms, a blog niche is a specific topic area that you will be writing about most often, or even exclusively.
+In simple terms, a blog niche is a specific topic you will write about most often, or even exclusively.

-To pick the right niche for your new blog, begin by making a list of all of the topics that excite you and make you want to talk about them.
+To pick the right niche for your new blog, begin by listing all the topics that excite you and make you want to talk about them.
 There are no restrictions – you can include any personal or professional interests in this list.

 - Consider all of the things that you would like to learn.
 For example, do you aspire to take cooking classes and become a better cook?

 - Lastly, contemplate all of your plans and projects.
-For example, do you plan to go back to college to complete your education?
+For example, do you plan to return to college to complete your education?

 There are no restrictions – you can include any personal or professional interests on the list.

-This simple exercise will help you to select a niche that you are the most interested in.
+This simple exercise will help you select a niche you are the most interested in.
 That way you will follow your passion and enjoy your blogging journey.

 Step #2: Choose a blogging platform

-At this stage, you’ll need to look at the currently available blogging platforms and determine the type of blog management software that you are going to use.
+At this stage, you’ll need to look at the currently available blogging platforms and determine the type of blog management software you will use.